 Spoiler alert: The "Update" option does not work.
 This may be a bug in the firmware of the T2 Macs, or it may be a limitation that Apple does not intend to address.
 In either case, if you want to encrypt your external, bootable backup of a T2-based Mac, we recommend formatting that backup volume as APFS.

 Some third-party external devices use Option ROM firmware.
 Macs with "up-to-date software" don’t automatically load Option ROM firmware, so your Mac won't see devices that have Option ROM firmware until you load that firmware.
 Press Option-Shift-Command-Period at the Startup Manager window to load Option ROM firmware from any currently-attached hard drive enclosures.
 Here's a partial list of devices we've received reports of that use Option ROM firmware:

 Rule out generally incompatible configurations and filesystem anomalies

 If you are using an external hard drive enclosure or adapter, see whether your enclosure is listed at the bottom of this page as an enclosure that we've seen problems with in the past.
 Also, for good measure, use Disk Utility's "First Aid" utility to verify and repair any filesystem problems that may be present on the destination volume.

 - Turn off your Mac

-- Attach the backup disk directly to a USB or Thunderbolt port on your Mac (no hubs, no daisy chaining, no third-party USB cards)
+- Attach the backup disk directly to a USB or Thunderbolt port on your Mac (no hubs, no adapters, no monitor ports, no daisy chaining, no third-party USB cards)

 - Start up your Mac while holding down the Option key.
 [Note: A wired keyboard may be required for this step]